To All the Guys I Killed Before sneek peek

 Tonight’s bedroom routine starts the same as always with window latches and the thunk of the laptop onto the desk tucked into the far corner.
 But after she finishes with the security footage portion of our evening, she doesn’t move to the dresser on the far side of the room to grab her lounge clothes, which is my signal to shut down the video feed.
 Instead, she settles on the edge of her bed.

 “What are you doing, neighbor girl?”
-I raise the phone to my face and watch as she kicks off her shoes and rummage through her nightstand drawer, emerging with—
+I lift the phone to my face and watch as she kicks off her shoes and rummages through her nightstand drawer, emerging with—

 Shit shit shit.
-That’s an adorable pink vibrator in her hand.
+She’s got the pink vibrator in her hand.

-I kill the app and slap my phone to my chest, the now-black screen resting against my pounding heart.
+I kill the app and slap the phone to my pounding heart.
 I wasn’t prepared for this.
 Rue only gets herself off once she’s in bed for the night.
 Not every night, but a few times a week, often when I’ve overheard the clink of a wine bottle against her glass or a couple of explicit chapters in the audiobooks she loves.

-A little gasp comes from her side of the duplex, and I press my cheek against the cool wall separating us, my dick straining like it could punch through the plaster to get to her.
+A little gasp comes from her side of the duplex, and I press my cheek against the cool wall separating us, my dick straining to punch through the plaster to get to her.
 It’s an invasion, but it’s not like she doesn’t know how well the sound carries between our places.
-I watch TV, lift weights in my spare bedroom-turned-home-gym, run the blender, vacuum.
-She’s got to know about the acoustics of this place, right?
+I listen to music, lift weights in my spare bedroom-turned-home-gym, run the blender, vacuum.
+She’s got to know about the acoustics of the duplex, right?
 And I’m not unzipping my pants to join her.
 I’m just… existing in the next room and holding myself as still as possible.

-Even though I know that’ll never happen for me — not with her, never with her — my imagination still jumps into overdrive when she gives a sharp inhale.
+Even though I know it’ll never happen—not with her, never with her—the dark corners of my mind still jump into overdrive when she gives a sharp inhale.
 I picture her pressing that little pink toy against her clit.
 The hair at her temples is probably getting damp with sweat, her long lashes brushing her cheeks when her eyes flutter shut.
 And her scent, fuck.
 Clean and floral and like every good thing I never let myself crave until her.
-I bet it gets deeper, more earthy, as she gets more turned on.
-More slippery between her thighs, just waiting for someone to fill her up and send her over the edge.
+I bet it gets deeper, more earthy, as she gets slippery between her thighs, just waiting for someone to fill her up and send her over the edge.

 Jesus Christ, what are you doing?

-Using the last of my rational mind, I push myself away from the wall, my cock screaming from the loss of pressure.
-I’m a lot of fucked-up things, but sex pest isn’t one of them, so I ignore my erection as common sense and boundaries come rushing back in and I remember what I was supposed to be—
+I push myself away from the wall, my cock screaming from the loss of pressure.
+I’m a lot of fucked-up things, but actual pervert isn’t one of them.
+I ignore my erection and run through the list of boundaries that have kept me hidden in plain sight for almost fifteen years, which includes no close, personal connections other than—

 I thunder down the stairs, hitting the call button as I do.

-“If I was actually in trouble,” she says in her characteristically flat drawl, “you’d be way too late, motherfucker.”
+“If I was actually in trouble,” she says in her characteristically flat tone, “you’d be way too late, motherfucker.”

 I spin toward my entry table and grab my keys.
 “Where are you?”